Environmental Protection Agency (EPA).

 II.
 What action is the Agency taking?

 Under section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) (7 U.S.C.
 136p), at the discretion of the EPA Administrator, a Federal or State agency may be exempted from any provision of FIFRA if the EPA Administrator determines that emergency conditions exist which require the exemption.
-The Washington State Department of Agriculture has requested the EPA Administrator to issue a specific exemption for the use of lambda-cyhalothrin on asparagus to control the European asparagus aphid.
-Information in accordance with 40 CFR part 166 was submitted as part of the request.
+The WSDA has requested the EPA Administrator to issue a specific exemption for the use of lambda-cyhalothrin on asparagus to control the European asparagus aphid.
+Information in accordance with 40 CFR part 166 was submitted as part of this request.

 Director, Registration Division, Office of Pesticide Programs.